netgen-layouts/layouts-standard/README.md

 Netgen Block Manager standard blocks & layouts
 ==============================================

-This bundle provides standard blocks and layouts used by Netgen to build sites with eZ Publish CMS.
+This bundle provides standard blocks and layouts used by Netgen to build websites.

 ## Installation instructions